JohnAugustineMcCain/Trivalent/README.md

 *I would love the opportunity to elaborate on ideas and recieve criticism.*

-# PEACE Research Program: From Framework to Production-Ready Encoded Oracle
+# PEACE Research Program:

 This repository brings together many connected papers that form a single research program on the limits of classical proof and how to reframe intractable problems.

-I've been working hard days and nights to produce something I think is genuinely valuable, and I've done a lot of foundational work to arrive at my conclusions.
+Many months ago, I developed a unique understanding of the Liar Paradox:

+*"This statement is false"*

+Through a synthesis of Dialetheism and Perspectivism, I came up with what I think is the first genuinely stable solution in a Trivalent Logic.

+"This statement is false"

+- is TRUE because it truthfully asserts its own falsehood.
+- is FALSE because it falsely asserts its own truth
+- is BOTH (true or false) because it doesnt appear true or false about itself until we decide based on our perspective.

-It all started snowballing just over a month before I produced this repository with my earliest publication that I thought was worth sharing itself: [Perspectivistic Dialetheism Integration](Earliest%20publication.pdf).
+About a month ago, I thought it was worth sharing: [Perspectivistic Dialetheism Integration](Earliest%20publication.pdf).

-I can't accurately determine if any of this is correct on my own, despite my certainty.
-I really wish I knew someone who could reason with me through this.
+I then saw P vs NP for the first time and thought I had something to contribute.

-More recently, I published an earlier form of [this paper](P_vs_NP_Proven_Unprovable.pdf) that I had titled "P ≠ NP: Semantic Context as a Computational Barrier, and I was overjoyed when I saw an announcement on a reddit post about information coming out of some Springer Publishing identifying a "Semantic Barrier" in P vs NP.
-I was pretty devastated when I saw it was a team who came to the exact same conclusion, and only a short time before me.
+I published an earlier form of [this paper](P_vs_NP_Proven_Unprovable.pdf) that I had titled "P ≠ NP: Semantic Context as a Computational Barrier, and I was overjoyed when I saw an announcement on a reddit post about a solution with a similar title.
+I knew I was actually on to something.

-Then, I was pretty irked when I saw that they didn't really prove anything in the papers they mentioned, and it seemed to me like they were just rapidly reframing what they had previously written.
-I don't understand how the academic world operates, but I was relieved to think they couldn't just post-hoc justify previous work.
-So, I just figured I might as well keep working, satisfied that I wasn't alone in my thinking.
+I was unphased, because I thought I might be able to do something entirely different:

 **From Paradox to PEACE: My Papers**
 1. **[Paraconsistent Epistemic and Contextual Evaluation (PEACE)](./Paraconsistent_Epistemic_And_Contextual_Evaluation__PEACE_.pdf)**
    Introduces the framework of **PEACE**, which uses trivalent logic, context, and category-error detection to handle problems that resist binary closure.

-2. **[P vs NP as Epistemic Illusion](Foundational%20Documents/P_vs_NP_as_Epistemic_Illusion.md)** Applies PEACE to the famous **P vs NP** problem, showing that its classical formulation
-   is a *category error* that confuses verification with discovery.
+2. **[P vs NP as Epistemic Illusion](Foundational%20Documents/P_vs_NP_as_Epistemic_Illusion.md)** Applies ideas from PEACE to the famous **P vs NP** problem, attempting to show that its classical formulation is a *category error* that confuses verification with discovery.

     I realized later that this builds on Scott Aaronson’s critique:
    > Scott Aaronson, *NP-complete Problems and Physical Reality*,
    > SIGACT News 36(1):30–52, 2005.

-**Note:** Seeing for the first time how Scott Aaronson understood the fundamental concepts of the problems with P vs NP so early on, I think it's explicitly clear why his work with OpenAI has been so revolutionary for producing AI that so impressively seems to actually think and reason.
-I think his achievements should be highlighted and he should be rewarded accordingly.
-He knew what was going on with P vs NP all along; he had the proof, but we crucially lacked the tools to verify it.

 3. **[Goldbach PEACE Oracle: A Meta-Logical Approach to Mathematical Verification Beyond Computational Limits](./Goldbach_PEACE_Oracle__A_Meta_Logical_Approach_to_Mathematical_Verification_Beyond_Computational_Limits.pdf)**
    Demonstrates PEACE in action on **Goldbach’s Conjecture**.
    It shows why exhaustive proof is impossible (super-linear lower bounds), diagnoses the category error, and delivers a high-confidence meta-verdict that goes beyond computational limits.

----

 ### In short
 - **Framework** → PEACE logic
 - **Diagnosis** → P vs NP as illusion
 - **Demonstration** → Goldbach Oracle as a working case study

 Together with my other work, these papers form a unified program: moving from theory, to diagnosis, to demonstration — showing how PEACE provides clarity where traditional proofs falter.